guliz-gokceler-2014400192/EndoL2H/README.md

 #### Quantitative Results

-PSNR and SSIM result of EndoL2H algorithm is provided in `psnr_ssim_calculations.ipynb`.
+PSNR and SSIM results of EndoL2H algorithm are provided in `psnr_ssim_calculations.ipynb`.
 After testing the algorithm, to see the results run it on Jupyter Notebook.

 ## Reproducibility